Detroit Beach, Michigan

 Detroit Beach is an unincorporated community and census-designated place (CDP) in Monroe County in the U.S. state of Michigan.
 The population was 1,957 at the 2020 census.
-The CDP is located within Frenchtown Charter Township, and as an unincorporated community, Detroit Beach has no legal autonomy of its own.
+As an unincorporated community, Detroit Beach has no legal autonomy of its own.
+The CDP is located within Frenchtown Charter Township along the shores of Lake Erie.

 Detroit Beach and its surrounding communities are served by Jefferson Schools.

 History

 The community of Detroit Beach was established by the Industrial Development Company in 1923 and so named in order to attract lot buyers from Detroit.